Augustine-ebuka/book/README.md

 - The application is designed to be responsive, ensuring a consistent user experience across different devices.

-### 6 React Typescript**: The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
+### 6. React Typescript**:
+- The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
-### 7 Nice looking interface **: The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
+### 7. Nice looking interface **:
+- The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.
-### 8 Caching system **: This allow to reduce overhead or bottleneck in the request. when a user want to search an already fetched data, the system utilize the power of localstorage
+### 8. Caching system **:
+- This allow to reduce overhead or bottleneck in the request. when a user wants to search an already fetched data, the system utilize the power of localstorage.

 ## Note
-- i have not implemented the the Phone number verification due to unavailability of free API that offer phone number verification.(sendchimp and other API plateform are paid)
+- I have not implemented the the Phone number verification features due to unavailability of free API that offer phone number verification.(sendchimp and other API plateform are paid)

 ![passnotcorrect](https://github.com/Augustine-ebuka/book/assets/78606987/ec6e403b-60be-40f6-a47c-d9e6fdc0e570)